 That is a mouthful, I know.
 But I believe it.

-If you are looking for a book to keep in the bathroom for open any page/quick reading, may I recommend 'Butler's Lives of the Saints'.
+If you are looking for a book to keep in the bathroom to open any page/quick reading, may I recommend "Butler's Lives of the Saints."
 What a hoot!
 Why do I bring this up?
-There were those people in the early centuries of the Christian era who it seems were eligible for beatification because of the deprivation, we are told by Mr. Butler, some endured at their own hand.
+There were those people in the early centuries of the Christian era who, it seems, were eligible for beatification because of the deprivation, we are told by Mr. Butler, some endured at their own hand.
 Weird stuff.
-There was a guy who lived a top a 50 foot column for much of his life.
+There was a guy who lived atop a 50-foot column for much of his life.
 Another who lived in a cave and rolled in thorns.
 Some lived solitary lives in the wilderness when banishment was the harshest of sentences one convicted might receive.
 And, let's remember, the Buddha was eatin' dirt for a while there.
-These 'life style choices' earned them something like awe in the eyes of their contemporaries.
+These "life style choices" earned them something like awe in the eyes of their contemporaries.